TechWhizArt/Echoes/README.md

 - in short donot delete any of these files, and make another branch to work to prevent acidents, you can use test.html to test code snippets.

-- add all the page related files in the public folder, test.html file is just a demo so it is located outside, it is important for the firebase to work correctly.
+- add all the page related files in the public folder, it is important for the firebase to work correctly, test.html file is just a demo so it is located outside.

 - the changes you make will not be updated on the official website even if you update the main branch as i am the owner of the website on google so i have to deploy it using firebase first, so tell me after you do the necessary changes.

 - you can update the main branch if you are 100% sure of your changes.

-- You can also update this reaadme file about echoes as currently it is just ai generated text.
+- You can also update this readme file about echoes as currently it is just ai generated text.

 - Lastly, tell me to update the website on google after you update the **MAIN** branch only.